 The image shows PfT‘s Messages grid.
-The second row shows an email sent to Vicky and below it are the three documents that were attached to that email.
+The second row shows an email sent to Vicky and below it are the four documents that were attached to that email.
 Attachments do not show up in the Messages (tabs) page which makes the Messages (grid) page the place to deal with them.

 The From column for each attachment is empty.
 The To column indicates the type of attachment, if known, while the Subject column has the display name of the attachment,

 If you choose to print your output then PfT will ask Windows to print the attachment file.
 Windows will use whatever program it thinks is appropriate to print the file.
 Of the attachments shown above one is a Word file and three are PDFs.
 If you do not have Word installed on your computer then Windows will be unable to print that file.
 In the case of the PDFs Windows will use whichever program you have set up as the default program for PDFs.
 That might be Abode Acrobat, your web browser, or another program.

 When you create a document including emails that had attachments then the attachments will be copied to the output folder you selected and the name of the attachment in the message’s headings will act as a link to open the attachment.

 In the image above you can see the mouse pointer has changed to a pointing hand to indicate that the name of the attachment is a clickable link.
 Exactly what happens when you click the link will depend on your relevant program.
 It may open the attachment directly or it may show it in the browser’s list of downloaded files ready to open.

 If you need to send the completed document to anyone, then send the attachment files with it.
 So long as the document and the attachments are in the same folder the links will work.

 Including attachments in output documents